 Unlike Returning Volunteer Registration, volunteer spots fill up fast, so the quicker you fill out the form, the better.
 In past years, registration has filled up in less than a minute.
 Others, it may take a few days.
 Regardless, Interest List Volunteers don’t have the luxury of time that Returning Volunteers enjoyed.

-[UPDATE] Round 1 (Returning Volunteer Registration) went from September 27 to October 11, 2022 for anyone who completed at least one volunteer assignment during SDCC 2022.
-CCI has now opened Round 2 for anyone who signed up for the Volunteer Interest List, which was closed on October 26, 2022.
-If you were able to add your name to the interest list before October 26, this is your opportunity to fill out the form to volunteer for SDCC 2023.
+Round 1 (Returning Volunteer Registration) is underway but closing soon on October 11, 2023 for anyone who completed at least one volunteer assignment during SDCC 2023.
+CCI will open Round 2 for anyone who signed up for the Volunteer Interest List, which will turn into a pumpkin… er, close at 11:59pm PT on October 25, 2023.
+If you’re able to add your name to the interest list before October 25, this will be your opportunity to fill out the form to volunteer for SDCC 2024.

 Just like Returning Volunteer Registration, this does not give you a volunteer assignment.
 That will happen during SDCC after you check in at the Volunteer Desk.
 Also like Returning Volunteer Registration, you’ll have the option to volunteer earlier in the week to help set up.

 If you checked the box to let CCI know that you’re interested in volunteering before the convention begins, we truly salute you.
 You’re willing to peek behind the curtain and get your hands dirty turning the San Diego Convention Center into Nerdvana.
 Plus, you get to be the first among your friends to take the obligatory “Hall H Sign” selfie.
 Aside from all this, there are some notable differences from volunteering during the con.